-Vehicles which provide excellent protection from injury for their own drivers as well as for other road users in the crash receive a “Safe Pick” rating.
+Vehicles which provide excellent protection from injury for their own drivers as well as for other road users in the crash receive a Safer Pick rating.
 If you are serious about reducing road trauma, you need to consider how your vehicle protects you and other road users.

-Records from over 5 million vehicles in police-reported road crashes in Australia and New Zealand between 1996 and 2010 were analysed by Monash University’s Accident Research Centre.
+Records from over 8 million vehicles involved in police-reported road crashes in Australia and New Zealand.
 The ratings were calculated using an internationally reviewed method and are influenced by the vehicle’s mass, the structural design of the body, and the safety features fitted to the vehicle, such as airbags and types of seat belts.

-Each of the driver protection ratings in the 2012 update has been recalculated based on the most recent crash data available so they are not comparable with the ratings published in previous years.
-Models of vehicles that cause lower injuries to other road users with which they collide, including other drivers, pedestrians, cyclists and motorcyclists, as well as providing excellent protection for their own driver, are awarded the “Safe Pick” label.
+Each of the driver protection ratings in the latest update has been recalculated based on the most recent crash data available so they are not comparable with the ratings published in previous years.

 The score for each individual model can be compared against the ratings for all other vehicles.

 The driver protection ratings are about the risk of death or serious injury to the driver of the vehicle in the event of a crash.
 The ratings are not about the risk of being involved in the crash in the first place, which is generally determined by a range of factors including driver behaviour, vehicle condition and the road environment.

 What's the difference between Used Car Safety Ratings and ANCAP Safety Ratings?